filimo/ReaderTranslator/README.md

 > “If you can’t explain it simply, you don’t understand it well enough.”
 > by Albert Einstein

-Since I read a lot of books or articles in a foreign language I periodically turn to Google Translate and ReversoContext to understand unfamiliar idioms, words or to find a sutable expressions or words in my native language.
+Since I read a lot of books or articles in a foreign language I periodically turn to Google Translate and Reverso to understand unfamiliar idioms, words or to find a sutable expressions or words in my native language.
-And I like to listen to how a word or sentence is pronounced through the voice engine of the system or Google Translate and ReversoContext.
+And I like to listen to how a word or sentence is pronounced through the voice engine of the system or Google Translate and Reverso.
 Although this process is simple I would like to make it as more comfortable as possible.
 Sometimes I am lazy to look into the translator and I make an assumption about the meaning of a word or idiom and it can lead to a missunderstanding which turns into even greater loss of my time.